Faltenreich/faltenreich.github.io/_drafts/2024-04-18-compose-multiplatform-shared-resources.md

 ## Plugins

-As of April 2024 there is no official and stable solution that covers resource handling like we are used to from native Android or iOS development.
-Luckily there are solutions available that support multiplatform resources to a varying degree.
+As of April 2024 we have no definite answer to shared resources with Compose Multiplatform.
+Luckily there are already multiple plugins available that fulfill this requirement to a varying degree.
 We will dive into the most promising two.

 ### Compose Multiplatform resources

-JetBrains added multiplatform resources to its [roadmap](https://blog.jetbrains.com/kotlin/2023/11/kotlin-multiplatform-development-roadmap-for-2024/#compose-multiplatform) in November 2023.
+JetBrains added multiplatform resources to its [roadmap](https://blog.jetbrains.com/kotlin/2023/11/kotlin-multiplatform-development-roadmap-for-2024/#compose-multiplatform) and its [documentation](https://www.jetbrains.com/help/kotlin-multiplatform-dev/compose-images-resources.html) in November 2023.
 In February 2024 they released a first experimental version of `compose.components.resources` with [Compose Multiplatform 1.6.0](https://github.com/JetBrains/compose-multiplatform/releases/tag/v1.6.0).
 One month later "Resources" occupy a good chunk of the changelog for [Compose Multiplatform 1.6.1](https://github.com/JetBrains/compose-multiplatform/releases/tag/v1.6.1).
-The documentation can be found at [jetbrains.com](https://www.jetbrains.com/help/kotlin-multiplatform-dev/compose-images-resources.html).

-Compose Multiplatform resources works in a similar manner to Android's native [App resources](https://developer.android.com/guide/topics/resources/providing-resources).
+Compose Multiplatform resources works in a similar way to Android's native [App resources](https://developer.android.com/guide/topics/resources/providing-resources).
 Resources accessors are generated during compilation (for everything within `composeResources`) and available through one single source of truth (`Res.kt`).

 ```
 shared